What is Spotify and how does it work?

 What are Spotify Codes?

-Spotify Codes is a feature from Spotify that allows users to easily share music with friends and family.
-You can use it to generate a unique code for a song, album or playlist and then get someone else to scan the code to share it with their device and allow them to enjoy it too.
+Spotify Codes is a feature from Spotify that allows users to easily share music with friends and family, as well as their account for others to follow.
+You can use it to generate a unique code for a song, album, playlist or you profile, and then get someone else to scan the code to share it with their device and allow them to enjoy it too or follow you.

 Spotify Codes works on both iPhone and Android devices, in order to use it you just need to click the '...' button next to what you want to share and you'll see a pop-up with the album, song or playlist artwork and the code sits underneath.
 Click that code to zoom so the other person can scan it.

-On the other device, click search and find the camera button in the top right, then simply scan the code and you're away.
+On the other device, tap on the search tab at the bottom, then tap the search bar at the top.
+There is a camera icon in the top right, which if you launch, you'll then be able to simply scan the code.
+Spotify Codes is open to everyone.

-Spotify Codes is open to everyone, so watch out for code from your favourite bands, artists and brands and get sharing!

 Outside of Spotify Codes you can also easily directly share songs from Spotify across a number of social media platforms including Facebook, Twitter, Skype, Tumblr or just a straight link to copy a usable link to wherever you want on the web.
 Simply right-click on desktop or press the three dots on mobile on the song, album, artist or playlist you want to share and select the appropriate service.